 Classing refers to the practice of sorting fleece into uniform product lines.
-There is an Australian Mohair Classing Standard which presents a set of descriptors that should be used to separate and classify fleece lines.
-This standard has been developed by the mohair industry with consideration for international market requirements10.
+There is a South African Mohair Classing Standard that presents a set of descriptors that should be used to separate and classify fleece lines.
+This standard has been developed by the mohair industry with consideration for international market requirements9.
 Details of the classing standard are provided in Tool 10.3 - Australian Mohair Classing Standard.

 Mohair is classed by fibre diameter, length, character and style and fault (vegetable matter, stain, colour, kemp and medullated fibres).